arackaf/micro-graphql-react/readme.md

 A light (about 6K min+gzip) and simple solution for painlessly connecting your React components into a GraphQL endpoint.

 Wrapped components will _not_ maintain a client-side cache of your query history, but _will_ remember the last run query's results, so they can be restored if your component unmounts and remounts, without needing to run a new network request.
+This assumes you only render the component in one place.
+If you render the multiple instances of your component, then each subseuqent instance will keep track of its own current query; this means they will always fire a network request on mount, even if their query values happen to match the original instance's current query values.
+The end result will be correct, though not ideal.
+Some future optimization may be possible here, but if more intelligent and robust caching is a requirement for you, then by all means use Apollo, or Ken Wheeler's [urql](https://www.npmjs.com/package/urql).
+Then again, read on to hear about a potentially simpler, more powerful form of querying that's not usually available with GraphQL libraries.

-Queries are fetched via HTTP GET, so while no client-side cache of prior queries is maintained, you can easily set up a Service Worker to cache your queries using something like Google's Workbox or sw-toolbox.
+Queries are fetched via HTTP GET, so while no client-side cache of prior queries is maintained, you can easily set up a Service Worker to cache your queries using something like Google's Workbox, or sw-toolbox.

 ## Usage